Last of the Sane

 Last of the Sane is the fifth album by the American metalcore band Earth Crisis, which was released in 2001.
 After this album the band split up and Karl Buechner, Erick Edwards and Bulldog went on to form the band Freya.
-This album mostly consist of cover songs by other bands.
+This album consists of seven covers of songs by other bands, three demo versions of earlier songs, and a new track titled "Panic Floods".